YJW1999/Lockfree_Graph_CPP_implementation/README.md

 In this part, every function in the API will be proven its linearizability and the results of some experiment tests.

+Note: All functions except 'create_graph' will check whether a graph is created or not.
+All functions except 'create_graph', 'add_vertex' will check whether the vertex(es) is/are created or not.

 1.create_graph()

 An atomic int global variable 'is_created' is used to indicate whether a graph is created or not, the graph will only be created when 'is_created' is equal to 0.
 We use a local variable to record the value before the fetch_add function and check if this local variable equal 0, we create the graph.
 Since fetch_add is an atomic operation, so it is linearizable and only 1 local variable in 1 thread will record a 0, thus, only 1 graph will be created successfully.